n1299cb/Impulcifer-Atmos/README.md

 ```

 ### Updating
-Impulcifer is under active development and updates quite frequently.
+Earprint is under active development and updates quite frequently.
 Take a look at the [Changelog](./CHANGELOG.md) to
 see what has changed.

 Versions in Changelog have Git tags with which you can switch to another version than the latest one: